Academy · First Tattoo

 Editorial Note

 This article reflects best-practice principles for first-time tattoo preparation and is intended as general guidance.
 It is not medical advice and is not a substitute for consultation with a qualified healthcare professional.
+Always follow the specific instructions given by your tattoo artist.
 If you have a medical condition, are taking prescribed medication, are pregnant or breastfeeding, or have any concern about your suitability for a tattoo, seek advice from a registered medical practitioner before booking.